JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 | DifferentialEquations | 6.13.0 | 6777 |

-You can see that key packages used by large portions of the Julia ecosystem invalidate hundreds or thousands of MethodInstances, sometimes more than 10% of the total number of MethodInstances present before loading the package.
+You can see that key packages used by large portions of the Julia ecosystem invalidate hundreds or thousands of `MethodInstance`s, sometimes more than 10% of the total number of `MethodInstance`s present before loading the package.

 ## How serious is method invalidation?